csiro/connectivity/README.md

 ## connectivity: a multi-resolution landscape connectivity algorithm

-A multi-resolution landscape connectivity algorithm for calculating *Habitat Condition Connectedness* and the *Bioclimatic Ecosystem Resilience Index (BERI)*.
+A multi-resolution landscape connectivity algorithm for calculating *Habitat Connectedness* and the *Bioclimatic Ecosystem Resilience Index (BERI)*.

 This algorithm operates on the overview layers of Cloud Optimized GeoTIFF (COG) files.
 Please ensure that these overview layers are generated using `mean` aggregation, not `nearest neighbor` resampling.
 Use `create_overviews()` function for generting correct overview layers.